Talitsky/v1/_posts/2021-07-20-a-quick-start-guide.md

 ## Technical Support

 Our goal is to make use of TKL as simple as humanly possible.
 However, our background is not in coding and sometimes we come up short.
-If you are having a serious technical issue and neither the help commands nor the manual are helping, and believe there is a bug in the program, please report it to: [brendon.colbert@asu.edu].
+If you are having a serious technical issue and neither the help commands nor the manual are helping, and believe there is a bug in the program, please report it to: [brendon.colbert@asu.edu](brendon.colbert@asu.edu).
 If there is a bug, we will add it to the known bug list and do our best to fix it.

 Alternatively, if you would like to volunteer for the TKL development team, we would be happy to include you (no compensation - Sorry).
-Send an email to [mpeet@asu.edu]
+Send an email to [mpeet@asu.edu](mpeet@asu.edu)